 During the Industrial Era, it became well understood that the companies with the best financial flexibility and talent dominated their industries.
 Going forward, you would have to add the best technology as the third enabler required to THRIVE in the future.
-These enablers are the HOW, the WHEN, and the WHO, that complete the Blind Spot framework.
+These enablers are the HOW and the WHO that complete the Blind Spot framework.

 - The CIO owns the HOW – architecture, integration, modernization.

-- The CFO owns the WHEN – the allocation, level, and pace of the investments and the value commitment realization.
+- The CFO owns the other part of the HOW – the allocation, level, and pace of the investments and the value commitment realization.

 - The CHRO, as the steward of the organization, workforce, talent, and culture, owns the WHO.